8 solutions to fix external hard drive not mounting in macOS Catalina/Mojave

 4. When finished, you can mount the external hard drive in macOS Mojave and use it again.

-iBoysoft Mac Data Recovery is able to recover data from not mounted external hard drives in macOS Mojave/High Sierra, recover data from corrupted external APFS drives, recover data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover data from formatted APFS files, etc.
+iBoysoft Mac Data Recovery is able to recover data from not mounted external hard drives in macOS Catalina/Mojave/High Sierra, recover data from corrupted external APFS drives, recover data from unreadable external hard drives, recover deleted/lost data from APFS drives, and recover data from formatted APFS files, etc.

-Step 1: Download and install iBoysoft Mac Data Recovery on macOS Mojave.
+Step 1: Download and install iBoysoft Mac Data Recovery on Mac.

 Step 2: Launch this program.
 Select the unmountable hard drive and click "Next".
 The program will start scanning this drive for lost files.

 Step 3: After the scanning process finishes, you can double click the found files and preview them.

 Step 4: Choose what you want to get back and click "Recover".

 Step 5: Go through the recovered files and make sure your desired files are recovered from this external hard drive successfully.